 You see her coming up the walk and think about hiding to let her believe you aren’t at home.
-But instead, you roll your eyes and answer the door as you think, I need a miracle, she is absolutely positively negative!
+But instead, you roll your eyes and answer the door as you try to find a reason now to spend time with her.

 How does Nelly feel?